What is GDPR? Everything you need to know, from requirements to fines

 Data transfers post-Brexit

-Unfortunately, there is no set time frame for the adequacy agreement and it could take months to come into effect.
-Without that in place, UK businesses are required to find alternative legal mechanisms for receiving data from the EU (UK commitments mean data will continue to flow to the EU regardless of any deal).
+Had it not been assured, UK businesses would have been required to find alternative legal mechanisms for receiving data from the EU (UK commitments mean data will continue to flow to the EU regardless of any deal).

 GDPR's future development